 Our Vision is that every person has the opportunity to learn, work, and thrive in all aspects of life.

-Our Mission is to help people reach their fullest potential through education, job placement, and career pathway services made possible by community donations, purchases, and partnerships.
+Mission To achieve our vision, we are committed to dismantling racism and advancing equity, diversity, and inclusion so we can help people reach their fullest potential through education, job placement, and career pathway services.

 How We Do It

 Gently used donations are sold in our retail stores where more than 90% of Goodwill expenses support retail and mission programs and services.